comunica/Article-SSWS2020-AMF/content/conclusions.md

 In this article, we introduced client-side and server-side improvements to the AMF feature for TPF.
-Thanks to the newly introduced benchmarking framework, our experiments are fully and easily reproducible.
+Thanks to our newly introduced benchmarking framework, our experiments are fully and easily reproducible.
 As results have shown, our client-side algorithms make average query execution more than two times faster while only requiring 1/3rd the number of HTTP requests, at the cost of less than 10% more server CPU usage.

-We offer implementations of these algorithms and server enhancements, which means that it can be used by any of the existing data publishers that are exposing their data through a TPF interface, or any client that aims to query from them.
+We offer implementations of these algorithms and server enhancements, which means that they can be used by any of the existing data publishers that are exposing their data through a TPF interface, or any client that aims to query from them.